r3e-network/neo-indexer/docs/DEPLOYMENT-SUPABASE-MAINNET.md

 (`UploadMode` here is a filter on top of the env `NEO_STATE_RECORDER__UPLOAD_MODE`.)

+Note: `MinTransactionCount` gates only **detailed trace uploads**.
+The indexer still uploads per‑transaction outcomes (`transaction_results`) and block metadata even when traces are skipped for small blocks.

 ## 6. Run Mainnet Node + Indexer

 From repo root: